 The firm, according to its website, is developing multi-commodity exploration projects in Africa and it has made some big strides recently.

-It also has assets in Mozambique and a stake in private firm Circum Minerals, which has a strategic holding in the Danakil Potash project in Ethiopia.
+It also has assets in Mozambique and a stake in private firm Circum Minerals (which it has just increased to 3.7%) that is developing the Danakil Potash project in Ethiopia.

 RHA and tungsten

 The RHA deposit is around 800m in strike length and 300m wide, and the mine uses simple gravity techniques to extract wolframite (tungsten).

 There have been issues along the way to get it up and running but these are being resolved, the firm assured.

 Latest news, in July, was that the plant and operations have stabilised.

 The plant is currently processing ore at approximately 55% of the XRT (X-ray) sorter capacity and higher grades of ore are needed to move RHA up to optimal production levels.

 At Zulu, significantly regarded as potentially the largest undeveloped lithium bearing pegmatite in Zimbabwe, Premier has discovered six new pegmatite zones.